 With its free version and more competitive rates, Wix again edges out Squarespace.

 In terms of customer ratings, Squarespace is slightly ahead of Wix.
 Many of its users commend the platform's beginner-friendliness and sleek designs.
 Criticism can be found, primarily on Trustpilot, relating to its support and lack of customizability.
 Wix also comes in for some harsh words on Trustpilot, with most of the reviews negative in character, citing disruptions and long loading times.

 Squarespace Customer Ratings

 Factoring all of the ratings together, Wix only achieved a "good" score, whereas Squarespace managed a "very good".

 After seven rounds, Wix claimed victory in three: Features, Designs, and Pricing, just edging out Squarespace in each.
 Squarespace is somewhat more beginner-friendly and enjoys better customer and user ratings.
 We couldn't separate the two in terms of the other two areas, ecommerce and support.

-As such, Wix ⇱ emerges victorious from its head-to-head with Squarespace, however, we should temper this by saying that it didn't knock Squarespace out (or vice versa) across any of the seven rounds.
-For anyone in the market for a site-building editor with complete drag and drop freedom and ready to come to terms with a somewhat more complicated user interface, Wix looks to be a good choice.
-If, on the other hand, you place a great deal of value on elegant, premium templates that you can edit and modify intuitively, Squarespace ⇱ could be right up your alley.
+Wix* emerges victorious from its head-to-head with Squarespace, however, we should add that it didn't knock Squarespace out.
+Those in the market for a site builder with complete drag and drop freedom and ready to accept a more complicated user interface will like Wix.
+On the other hand, if you value elegant, premium templates that you can intuitive;y edit and modify, Squarespace* could be right up your alley.

-Full reports on all 10 of the site-building platforms we assessed in our sample can be found in our comprehensive EXPERTE.com review.
-In the event that you are planning to create a website to use as a basis for an ecommerce project or doing business online, we also suggest consulting our evaluation of the best online shop systems.
+Full reports on all of the site-building platforms we assessed in our sample can be found in our comprehensive EXPERTE.com review.
+In the event that you are planning to create a website for an ecommerce project or doing business online, we also suggest consulting our evaluation of the best online shop systems.